jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

         bookkeeping, [Sarah][SarahCallbeck] bookkeeping will change from billing quarterly to monthly to even out hit to cash-flow.

-        We have $165.91 availabe for disempursants, $100 available for disempbrants in Decembers Pay IMYM assessments in January after 2014 count of Monthly meeting.
+        We have $165.91 available for disbursements, $100 available for disbursements in Decembers Pay IMYM assessments in January after 2014 count of Monthly meeting.

         Renewal from Dex, separate phone line $35 a month, we discuss this.
 Finance committee decided to